AMTE 2025, Reno

 Speaker: Gina Wilson, Knowles Teacher Initiative

 **This webinar was cancelled.
-The discussion would have been based on the ideas and resources presented in the following video at the Knowles Teacher Initiative website, so if you were looking forward to the webinar, you can check that out instead! https://knowlesteachers.org/resource/30336
+If you were looking forward to the webinar, you can check out this presentation instead! https://knowlesteachers.org/resource/30336

 Early career mathematics teachers often experience risk and uncertainty when initiating conversations about equitable teaching practices with veteran colleagues.
 We address this by supporting them with the Collaboration Planner—a tool that helps teachers think intentionally about who is in their professional spaces and what colleagues might offer toward instructional goals.
 The planner helps teachers identify factors within school systems that impact collaborative relationships.